-8 Ways Prince Harry & Meghan Markle Broke Tradition At Their Wedding
+8 Ways Prince Harry And Meghan Markle Broke Tradition At Their Wedding

-Harry and Meghan’s Royal Wedding took place in one of the most rigid and bound-by-tradition institutions in the entire world: the British Royal Family.
-Still, as all Royal-watchers know, Meghan is her own woman, and she’s never been one to let things slide just because that’s the way they’ve always been.
+Harry and Meghan’s royal wedding took place in one of the most rigid and bound-by-tradition institutions in the entire world: the British royal family.
+Still, as all royal-watchers know, Meghan is her own woman, and she’s never been one to let things slide just because that’s the way they’ve always been.
 And her wedding was no exception.

 Here are eight of the ways Harry and Meghan’s royal wedding broke tradition.